Articles from 2025

 Agency Beats Intelligence: How I Now Hire (And Evaluate Myself)

 Raw intelligence is abundant and cheap.
-The engineers thriving in the AI era are the ones with agency — the ability to set goals, act under uncertainty, and self-correct.
-Here is how I changed my interview process to find them.
+The engineers thriving in the AI era are the ones with agency: setting goals, acting under uncertainty, self-correcting.
+How I changed my interview process to find them.

 ProductRead more →